yavuzmetinkoc/ngTwitter/README.md

 # NgTwitter

-This project is a test project from the company which I had an interview with.
+This project is a test from the company which I had an interview with.
 It's also a project of learning Angular framework for me, due to I had no Angular2, 3, 4, 5, 6 experience before.
 I take this project as a practice to figure out how things work in Angular such as data structure, writing components, uni testing... etc. I believe it can also be taken as an inspiration of implementing Observable Data Service.

 ###### Main Idea: Decouple
 In Angular, there are mainly three ways to share states between different components.